 Underground containers

 Underground containers are containers where part of the container, where the waste is collected, is underground.
 Underground containers can be an economical solution for larger multi-family dwellings, apartment complexes, and in dense residential areas.
-If you want to install an underground container, start by contacting the Planning Officer.
+If you want to install an underground container, you start by contacting the Planning Officer.

 What are underground containers?